PSSGAMER/SuperSexySteam/README.md

 ### Optional Tools
 - **Git** - For cloning the repository (development only)
 - **PowerShell** - For running installation scripts (Windows 7+ has this built-in)

 ---

-## 🔧 Common Workflow

-Here's the typical workflow for using SuperSexySteam:

-1. **Setup** (one-time)
-   - Install SuperSexySteam using the installer
-   - Or set up development environment from source

-2. **Add Content**
-   - Launch SuperSexySteam
-   - Drag `.lua` and `.manifest` files into the interface
-   - Click "Apply" to process

-3. **Refresh Database**
-   - Run "SuperSexySteam Refresher" before each Steam session
-   - This ensures your configuration is up-to-date

-4. **Start Steam**
-   - Launch "DLL Injector" to start Steam with GreenLuma
-   - Your configured depots will be available

-5. **Troubleshooting**
-   - Re-run the refresher if you encounter download issues
-   - Check that all files are properly configured

----